couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 SDKv4 is based on C++SDK.
 It has similar behavior when it comes to persistent instances.
-But instead of running cleanup at the end of each request, it does cleanup only when the library need to create new connection and the number of existing connection have reached `couchbase.max_persistent`.
+But instead of running cleanup at the end of each request, it does cleanup only when the library needs to create a new connection and the number of existing connection have reached `couchbase.max_persistent`.

 By default both `couchbase.persistent_timeout` and `couchbase.max_persistent`